sillytsundere/quick-note/README.md

 ![Grocery List note is gone as it has been deleted from left hand note column](./dev-assets/images/note-deleted.png)

-The deployed site can be reached at this link: https://quick-note-page-639acc4da853.herokuapp.com/
+The deployed site can be reached at this link: !!!This application is currently not deployed!!!

 ## Credits